Unified Smoothing Approach for Best Hyperparameter Selection Problem Using a Bilevel Optimization Strategy: Conclusion

 \section{Conclusion}

 This paper considers a class of nonsmooth, possibly nonconvex and non-Lipschitz regularizers for the best hyperparameter selection problem using a bilevel programming strategy.
-The class of regularizers we consider subsumes the traditional $\ell_p$ regularizer, which is the focus of the earlier work \cite{OTKW21}.
-Moreover, the convergence analysis of the smoothing algorithm presented in this paper is unified, in the sense that it is not limited to the chosen smoothing function, unlike the previous work \cite{OTKW21} where the analysis is centered on the selected smoothing function.
+The class of regularizers we consider subsumes the traditional $\ell_p$ regularizer, which is the focus of the earlier work \cite{OTKW21}. \alert{We propose new bilevel KKT conditions which are tighter than the SBKKT conditions proposed in \cite{OTKW21}.
+These are necessary conditions for the original bilevel problem \eqref{bileveloptimization} when $p=1$, and are necessary conditions for the relaxed problem \eqref{first-orderoptimality} when $p<1$.} The convergence analysis of the smoothing algorithm presented in this paper is unified, in the sense that it is not limited to the chosen smoothing function, unlike the previous work \cite{OTKW21} where the analysis is centered on the selected smoothing function.
 Finally, we proved our main convergence result under a milder constraint qualification.
 More precisely, we only assumed the Mangasarian-Fromovitz constraint qualification (MFCQ) for our convergence analysis, which is weaker than the linearly independent constraint qualification (LICQ) used in \cite{OTKW21}.
 For our numerical simulations, we compared the performance of six smoothing functions in solving the bilevel programming problem using different regularizers.
-Theoretically, we can use these smoothing functions for all the regularizers considered as their corresponding density functions satisfy Assumption (C).
-On the other hand, our practical experience revealed that the choice of smoothing function is dependent as well on the chosen regularizer.
-When using the traditional $\ell_p$ $(p=1,0.5)$ regularizer, the function $\phi_{4}$ has the best performance in terms of CPU time spent.
-For the regularizers $\psi_2$ and $\psi_3$, the smoothing functions $\phi_3$ and $\phi_1$, respectively, have the most competitive performance in terms of CPU time.
-However, we see that the $\ell_p$ regularizer tends to obtain sparser solutions than the other two.
+Theoretically, we can use these smoothing functions for all the regularizers considered as their corresponding density functions satisfy \alert{Assumption~(B)}. \alert{On the other hand, our practical experience revealed that the smoothing function $\phi_1$ provides the best performance when taking into account the validation and test errors of the resulting model, as well as the sparsity of the solution and running time of the algorithm.
+Interestingly, the function $\phi_1$ is the closest approximation to the regularizer $R_1$ among all the smoothing functions, as proved in Appendix~\ref{app:examples_smoothing}. }